 Whether that’s true or not, Russia did indeed come to colonize Alaska at later dates, with the first permanent settlement being founded in 1784.

-While the Russian Empires colonization of Alaska wasn’t that successful for the Empire, the US had their own ideas.
+While the Russian Empire’s colonization of Alaska wasn’t that successful for the Empire, the US had its own ideas.

-The US purchased Alaska off the Russian Empire for $7.2 million dollars.
+The US purchased Alaska off the Russian Empire for $7.2 million dollars on October 18, 1867.

 40% of all Alaskans live in one place.

 There is a stretch of highways and railways called the Railbelt, which runs from the southern shores of Alaska all the way into the depths of the center of the state.